 Ireland: Wild West Coast

-Come explore a part of Ireland that few international visitors have yet to see.
+Come explore a part of Ireland that few international visitors have seen.
 The northwest area of the country, dubbed the Wild Atlantic Way, is full of rugged coastal cliffs, verdant forests, ancient mountains, unspoiled loughs (lakes) and rivers jumping with salmon.
 We’ll cycle through charming small towns and villages that celebrate Irish music, history and literature—in fact we start the adventure in a town that poet William Butler Yeats adored.